Skip to product information

 Pay What You Want

-You can find the yarn I used, the delicious Gist Yarn Mallo, for this weave-along here
+The yarn I used, delicious Gist Yarn Mallo, can be purchased here.

 Heddles Up!